TangatBaktybergen/TangatBaktybergen/README.md

 ---

-**TangatBaktybergen/TangatBaktybergen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on "Smart shopping cart", "GPS animal tracker", "Smart Home automation with Matter" and "LaserCube UI for bicycle"
 - 🌱 I’m currently learning wireless communcation protocols and starndards.
 Refreshing my knowledge about C/C++/Java and learning Python.
 - 👯 I’m looking to collaborate on IoT and wireless communication included projects.